UC-II® (Undenatured Type II Collagen — Lonza)

 2x better than glucosamine + chondroitin

-A 90-day head-to-head trial in 52 OA patients showed UC-II® 40 mg/day reduced WOMAC scores 33% vs 14% for glucosamine 1,500 mg + chondroitin 1,200 mg.
-VAS pain reduced 40% vs 15.4%.
-The strongest head-to-head evidence for any joint supplement category — UC-II® is the only joint supplement with this caliber of comparative evidence.
+In a 90-day head-to-head trial in OA patients, UC-II® 40 mg/day reduced WOMAC scores 33% vs 14% for glucosamine 1,500 mg + chondroitin 1,200 mg, and VAS pain 40% vs 15.4%.
+This is the strongest head-to-head evidence for any joint supplement category; UC-II® is the only joint supplement with this caliber of comparative evidence.

 Multicenter validation trial

-A subsequent 191-patient multicenter trial confirmed UC-II® 40 mg/day improved WOMAC scores significantly more than glucosamine + chondroitin over 180 days.
-Replicates the 2009 trial findings at larger sample size with longer duration — strengthens confidence in the head-to-head superiority claim.
+A larger multicenter trial confirmed UC-II® 40 mg/day improved WOMAC scores significantly more than glucosamine + chondroitin over 180 days.
+It replicates the earlier head-to-head findings at larger sample size with longer duration, strengthening confidence in the superiority claim.

 Exercise-induced knee pain in healthy adults

-A trial in 55 healthy active adults with exercise-induced knee pain showed UC-II® 40 mg/day for 120 days improved knee flexion, extension, and time to recovery from joint pain after strenuous exercise.
-Extends the indication beyond osteoarthritis to active adults wanting joint support.
+In healthy active adults with exercise-induced knee pain, UC-II® 40 mg/day for 120 days improved knee flexion, extension, and time to recovery from joint pain after strenuous exercise.
+This extends the indication beyond osteoarthritis to active adults wanting joint support.

 Patented low-temperature processing